Here are the first two chapters of Vevin Song. Enjoy!

 Ruth lowered her hand and studied the book.
 'It says here that x equates to five and y equates to two.
 I don't understand.
 Surely y would equate to three?'

 Marla didn't like being asked questions, being interrogated.
 It required her to think, which she did enough of at home.
-Some people might have loved to have been a teacher, but Marla was not one of them, no matter what the councillors had assigned her to be after she had completed her exams.
+Some people might like teaching.
+Marla wasn't one of them, no matter what the councillors had assigned to her after her exams.

 'The book says two.'
 Reading from textbooks was Marla's preferred method of teaching.